Developer: Rockstar Studios

 The Bad: Some bullet time quirks, last-man-standing has some issues, gameplay is a bit shallow and feels repetitive some times, scripted bullet time events are spread too thin

-Max Payne pretty much took bullet time effects mad popular by The Matrix and made it mainstream for games.
-Back in the day Max Payne was a high-tech graphic noire story by Rockstar Games.
+Max Payne pretty much took bullet time effects made popular by The Matrix and made it mainstream for games.
+Back in the day, Max Payne was a high-tech graphic noir story by Rockstar Games.
 It was fun, full of action, and had a great story and character.
-The second game did the same thing, but felt too familiar to the first game.
+The second game did the same thing but felt too familiar to the first game.
 The third time around is a decade later, but Rockstar now has the tech to do what they originally wanted.
-Max Payne 3 is one of the best looking games out there, but also features one of the richest and well delivered cinematic stories in recent gaming history.
+Max Payne 3 is one of the best looking games out there but also features one of the richest and well delivered cinematic stories in recent gaming history.

 There’s a multiplayer mode that can be pretty fun as well as an arcade mode to keep you coming back.
 You can play through the main story again to find all the golden gun parts and clues if you want for achievements.
 The game also plays better on the PC due to the pin point precision of a mouse, and the addition of the latest DirectX 11 graphics which will require a monster rig to run at a decent frame rate.
 I didn’t find any major problems with the game, just a few annoying ones that were persistent throughout the whole game like the difficulty imbalance, some bullet time quirks, and actually a big issue with last-man-standing.
 If you have a pill bottle left and you die you get a few seconds to shoot that enemy and Max will automatically consume the bottle.
 If Max is flopping around or turned around you have to wait for the reticle to automatically face the enemy.
 If you are out of ammo you’re screwed.
 Some times objects will be blocking your shot and you get screwed there too.